 The Query component is also capable of deduplicating data collected from Prometheus HA pairs.
 This requires configuring Prometheus’s

-global.external_labels configuration block (as mentioned in the External Labels section) to identify the role of a given Prometheus instance.
+global.external_labels configuration block to identify the role of a given Prometheus instance.

 A typical choice is simply the label name “replica” while letting the value be whatever you wish.
 For example, you might set up the following in Prometheus’s configuration file: